 Common scenarios include unforeseen damages or latent defects emerging after settlement.
 Confidentiality clauses can exacerbate risks by limiting parties’ ability to disclose or investigate ongoing issues, thereby concealing relevant information.

-Moreover, settlement timing critically influences risk; premature agreements may overlook developing claims, while delayed settlements risk increased litigation costs.
+Settlement timing critically influences risk; premature agreements may overlook developing claims, while delayed settlements risk increased litigation costs.

 Parties must carefully assess the scope of waived claims and the impact of confidentiality provisions.
 Legal counsel should advise on balancing finality and protection against unknown liabilities, ensuring that waivers and settlement timing align with informed, strategic decision-making to mitigate unintended consequences.

-Differences Between Known and Unknown Claim Releases
+How Do Known and Unknown Claim Releases Differ?

 Although both known and unknown claim releases serve to resolve disputes, they differ significantly in scope and legal effect.
 Known claim releases specifically waive claims that the parties are aware of at the time of settlement, providing a clear boundary for dispute resolution.